cds-group/Netpro2vec/README.md

 This work is the subject of the article:

-Ichcha Manipur, Mario Manzo, Ilaria Granata, Maurizio Giordano*, Lucia Maddalena, andMario R. Guarracino "Netpro2vec: a Graph Embedding Framework forBiomedical Applications".
+Ichcha Manipur, Mario Manzo, Ilaria Granata, Maurizio Giordano*, Lucia Maddalena, and Mario R. Guarracino "Netpro2vec: a Graph Embedding Framework for Biomedical Applications".
 Submitted to "IEEE/ACM TCBB JOURNAL - Special Issue on Deep Learning and Graph Embeddings for Network Biology".

 At the current time, when using this source code please reference this work by citing the following